Billpack68/startup/notes.md

 ## The Internet

 - All devices have an IP address, and a domain name is a more english way of communicating that information.
 You can look up any domain name to get the associated IP address.
+- Caddy is a program for ensuring encryption and security over the internet

 ## AWS Notes